godotengine/godot-docs/tutorials/3d/fixed_materials.rst

 This flag needs to be active for transparent materials to blend with what is behind, otherwise display will always be opaque.
 Do not enable this flag unless the material really needs it, because it can severely affect performance and quality.
-Materials with transparency will also not cast shadows (unless they contain opaque areas and the "opaque pre-pass" hint is turned on, see the :ref:`doc_materials` tutorial for more information).
+Materials with transparency also won't cast shadows (unless they contain opaque areas and the "opaque pre-pass" hint is turned on, see the :ref:`doc_materials` tutorial for more information).